Hong Kong’s pro-democracy Apple Daily could shut under government pressure within days

 Police say dozens of Apple Daily articles called for Western sanctions against Hong Kong and China, and therefore violated the law, but they have not detailed which articles or named them.

 Officers declared Apple Daily’s newsroom a crime scene, barred journalists from accessing the premises during the raid and exercised a warrant that allowed them to seize “journalistic materials.”
-They scoured reporters’ files and notes and took away around 40 computer devices.
-Hong Kong’s Secretary for Security John Lee also ordered Apple Daily’s assets and that of related companies to be frozen, and barred banks from working with them.
+They scoured reporters’ files and notes and took away about 40 computer devices.
+Hong Kong Security Secretary John Lee also ordered Apple Daily’s assets and that of related companies to be frozen and barred banks from working with them.

-Mark Simon, a top adviser to Lai, said the asset freeze has made it impossible for Next Digital, Apple Daily’s publisher, to pay its staff or vendors, thus forcing the closure of the paper though it still has cash in its banks.
+Mark Simon, a top adviser to Lai, said the asset freeze has made it impossible for Next Digital, Apple Daily’s publisher, to pay its staff members or vendors, thus forcing the closure of the paper though it still has cash in its banks.

 “They made the bank accounts inoperable,” he said in comments to The Post.
 “We can’t touch our bank accounts, [and] people can’t put money into our accounts.”

-Directors held a board meeting on Monday to discuss the fate of the publication in light of the asset freeze, and agreed to send a letter to Hong Kong’s Security Bureau asking them to release the funds.
-If they fail to do so, the internal memo said, the company will be unable to operate and Saturday’s paper will be its last.
+Directors held a board meeting on Monday to discuss the fate of the publication in light of the asset freeze and agreed to send a letter to Hong Kong’s Security Bureau asking it to release the funds.
+If it does not do so, the internal memo said, the company will be unable to operate and Saturday’s paper will be its last.

 Given the situation, staff can resign immediately if they wish, the memo added.